cyclejs-community/cyclic-router/README.md

 ```

 - `basename` - The root router path, defaults to `/`
-- `historyName` - The source/sink name associated with the raw history river, defaults to `history`
+- `historyName` - The source/sink name associated with the raw history driver, defaults to `history`
-- `routerName` - The source/sink name you want exposed to your app which caputures the functionality/streams associated with routerify.
+- `routerName` - The source/sink name you want exposed to your app which captures the functionality/streams associated with routerify.
 Defaults to `router`
 - `omitHistory` - Routerify hides the source/sink name associated with the raw history driver (given in the `historyName` option) from your app and only exposes the source/sink name associated with the router (given in the `routerName` option).
 Defaults to `true`, If you would like your app to have access to both the raw `history` source/sink and the `router` source/sink (injected by routerify), set this option to `false`

 ### Route Parameters